siyelo/dna/_docs/unconference.md

 ## Does everyone have to attend?

 More or less, yes.
-We haven’t made it a formal rule, but implicitly people are expected to attend “most” conferences (sometimes Life gets in the way of course).
+We haven’t made it a formal rule, but implicitly people are expected to attend "most" conferences (sometimes Life gets in the way of course).
 This is our most important team activity, and all high-impact decisions happen there.
 We also get to know each other better, build trust, trade knowledge, and have lots of fun!